akirk/playground-step-library/README.md

 ## Using as NPM Package

-This compiler transforms WordPress Playground blueprints with custom steps into blueprints with native steps.
-It's available as an npm package for integration into your own projects.
+The npm package provides a compiler to transform WordPress Playground blueprints with custom steps into blueprints with native steps.
+It's available as an [npm package](https://www.npmjs.com/package/playground-step-library).

 ### Installation